 - A physical exam must be signed and dated by a health care provider within the current year.
-DPT, Measles, Mumps, Rubella, Rubeola, Varicella IgG, HepB titers: - Proof of immunity must be documented with a laboratory report. - Documentation of vaccination administration does not take the place of proof of an acceptable titer. - If not immune to Varicella, Mumps, Rubella or Rubeola or HepB the student must start the immunization series before beginning clinical and complete immunizations as identified by their physician or Northwest Community Hospital.
-Therefore, vaccinations must be initiated in a timely manner to ensure the student is compliant 6 weeks prior to the start of the clinical rotation. - Students should not have Mumps, Rubella, Rubeola, or Varicella vaccinations administered until the two-step Tuberculin Skin Test (TST) has been completed.
+DPT, Mumps, Rubella, Rubeola, Varicella IgG, Hepatitis B surface antibody titers: - Proof of immunity must be documented with a laboratory report. - Documentation of vaccination administration does not take the place of proof of an acceptable titer. - If not immune to Varicella, Mumps, Rubella or Rubeola or Hepatitis B the student must start the immunization series before beginning clinical and complete immunizations as identified by their physician or Northwest Community Hospital.
+Therefore, vaccinations must be initiated in a timely manner to ensure the student is compliant 6 weeks prior to the start of the clinical rotation.